Data Shredding Services

 Storage density is the term used to describe the amount of information which can be stored on a given physical size of storage medium.
 For example, if two identically sized flash chips store 16GB and 32GB of data respectively, the 32GB model has twice the storage density.
 One of the practical implications of this fact is that 1cm x 1cm chunk of the 32GB chip will contain more data than the same sized piece of the 16GB version.

 This is an issue for data shredding because it is still theoretically possible to retrieve data from the small fragments of a storage medium which remain after it has been shredded.
-For that reason, the higher the storage density of your media, the more finely it needs to be shredded for the destruction to be considered secure.
+For that reason, the higher the storage density of your media, the more finely it needs to be shredded to be considered secure.

-Put simply, the smaller the pieces that your old storage media are broken up into, the more secure the process is; the higher capacity the storage media, the more important it is that they are thoroughly destroyed.
+Put simply, the smaller the pieces that your old storage media are broken up into, the more secure the process is; the higher capacity the storage media, the more important it is that they are thoroughly irreplaceable.

 What Is The Problem With SSD Encryption?